Article Series

 Unlike combustion-based methods, subcritical water hydrolysis technology operates through a fundamentally different mechanism that avoids oxidation entirely.
 Water held between 150–374°C under sufficient pressure to remain liquid dissociates into H⁺ and OH⁻ ions, which attack the molecular bonds of organic polymers, proteins, and fats.
 The reaction proceeds in a sealed, oxygen-free environment — there is no combustion, no flue gas, no dioxin formation pathway.
 Published research demonstrates 99.4% removal of PCDDs at 350°C in subcritical water media.
 The closed-system design means emissions from the PHANTOM unit itself are zero; the only CO₂ pathway is through the kerosene-fired boiler that generates steam.

-For a manufacturing facility utilising the high-capacity PHANTOM system — which processes 3 tonnes of mixed organic and plastic waste per cycle — the unit converts what would otherwise generate approximately 1,560 kg CO₂e per cycle at landfill into approximately 1.8 tonnes of recoverable organic residue, liquid fertiliser concentrate, and reduced-mass fuel material.
+For a manufacturing facility utilising the high-capacity PHANTOM waste treatment machine — which processes 3 tonnes of mixed organic and plastic waste per cycle — the unit converts what would otherwise generate approximately 1,560 kg CO₂e per cycle at landfill into approximately 1.8 tonnes of recoverable organic residue, liquid fertiliser concentrate, and reduced-mass fuel material.
 This represents a fundamental reclassification of the waste stream from liability to recoverable resource, delivering economic and environmental benefits beyond simple compliance.

 This aligns directly with what the EU's circular economy frameworks — and increasingly, Asia-Pacific industrial standards — classify as "highest-value use": keeping organic material in the nutrient cycle rather than oxidising it into atmospheric CO₂ and dioxin-laden ash.